A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Background

 \subsection{Text-to-Image Generation}

-The field of image synthesis using deep learning has recently seen an unprecedented growth with the break-through development of multimodal models such as CLIP~\cite{CLIP}.
-There has been an increase in activity in the research community in the past year and a dedicated online community around text-to-image generation with specific focus on AI generated art (which people online sometimes refer to as ``AI art''~\cite{Final_Published_Version.pdf}) has emerged.
-Much of the development was driven by this online community openly sharing the source code of text-to-image systems.

-The development was initially spurred by OpenAI's multimodal model CLIP~\cite{CLIP}.
-CLIP is a contrastive language-vision model trained in an unsupervised way that can perform zero-shot classification of images.
+The field of image synthesis using deep learning has seen an unprecedented growth with the break-through development of multimodal models trained on large amounts pairs of of images and text scraped from the World Wide Web.
+The development was initially spurred by OpenAI's multimodal model CLIP~\citep{CLIP}.
+CLIP is a contrastive language-vision model trained in an unsupervised way to perform zero-shot classification of images.
+CLIP provides a convenient way to transform both text and images into a common vector-based representation.
 When used as a discriminator component in text-conditioned generative systems, CLIP can ``guide'' the image generation process.
-CLIP was originally a part of OpenAI's DALL-E architecture.
-However, because OpenAI did not make the first version of their DALL-E system accessible to the public, the online community took over and contributed greatly to the technical development of text-to-image generation.
-This resulted in a vast number of text-to-image systems openly available for experimentation, first as CLIP-guided generative adversarial networks (e.g., {VQ\-GAN}--{CLIP} \cite{VQGANCLIP}) and later as diffusion based image generation systems, such as CLIP Guided Diffusion~\cite{CLIPguideddiffusion} and Latent Diffusion~\cite{latent-diffusion}.
-In recent months, big organizations have also beta-tested text-to-image systems, such as OpenAI's DALL-E~2~\cite{DALLE2} and Google's Imagen~\cite{2205.11487.pdf}.
+CLIP was originally a part of OpenAI's DALL-E architecture \citep{2102.12092.pdf}, a text-to-image system that was never released in its entirety.
+However, OpenAI did release the weights of the CLIP model.
+This resulted in a vast number of open source implementations of text-to-image systems, first as CLIP-guided generative adversarial networks (e.g., {VQ\-GAN}--{CLIP} by \citet{VQGANCLIP}) and later as diffusion based image generation systems, such as CLIP Guided Diffusion~\citep{CLIPguideddiffusion} and Latent Diffusion~\citep{latent-diffusion}.

 This paper investigates text-to-image generation from the lens of Human-Computer Interaction (HCI).
-In order to generate images from text, one not only has to choose the right words to make the text-to-image system generate the desired images, one also has to add different keywords and keyphrases to control the style and quality of the image generation.
+In order to generate images from text, one not only has to choose the right words to make the text-to-image system generate the desired images, one also has to add different keywords and key phrases to control the style and quality of the image generation.
 This creative practice of writing effective prompts is sometimes referred to as ``prompt engineering.''
-In this paper, we investigate what (and how) different types of prompt modifiers are being applied in this emerging practice.
+This paper investigates what (and how) different types of prompt modifiers are being applied in prompt engineering.